Hydrocotyle vulgaris

-Hydrocotyle vulgaris, the marsh pennywort, common pennywort, water naval, money plant, lucky plant or copper coin, is a small creeping aquatic perennial plant native to North Africa, Europe, the Caucasus and parts of the Levant.
+Hydrocotyle vulgaris, the marsh pennywort, common pennywort, water naval, money plant, lucky plant, dollarweed or copper coin, is a small creeping aquatic perennial plant native to North Africa, Europe, the Caucasus and parts of the Levant.

 Description

 The plant has an umbrella-like leaf and lives commonly in wet places such as wetlands, marshes and swamps, sometimes even in deeper water.
 It grows as a perennial herbaceous plant and only reaches stature heights of 5 to 20 centimeters.
 With a slight smell of carrot, it is edible.

 This marsh plant forms numerous, up to 1 meter long, creeping offshoots.
 The serrated, rounded, shield-shaped leaves can have a diameter of up to 4 centimeters, but are often smaller.
 The approach of the long, hairy petioles is located in the middle of the leaf underside.
 The leaves are fresh green, shiny waxy and shows a clear, radially extending vein.

 The tiny, inconspicuous, hermaphrodite flowers are in low-flowered doldigen inflorescences or whorls, with the stems of the inflorescence about half as long as those of the leaves.
 The petals are greenish, white or reddish.
 The flowering period is from July to August.
 The fruits are flat, warty and winged.